Best No-Monthly-Fee Home Security Systems

 It’s difficult to answer this question, because everyone has differing levels of how comfortable they are with risk.
 A professionally monitored system will give you an added layer of protection and more peace of mind, sure, but a self-monitored, subscriptionless system can also help protect your property and your family effectively.

-I’d recommend starting with a system that doesn’t require any additional costs, like the ones I’ve detailed above.
+We’d recommend starting with a system that doesn’t require any additional costs, like the ones detailed above.
 Install all of the equipment and live with it for a few weeks or a few months and see how you feel about it.
 If you think you’d benefit from the features you’re missing out on by not paying for a monthly subscription, sign up for one and see if that improves your overall feeling of security.
 Then, if you feel like you still need it, sign up for professional monitoring.
 There’s no reason to not take things a step at a time.

 Why Would Someone Choose to Self-Monitor Their Security System?